Advances and Open Problems in Federated Learning: Relaxing the Core FL Assumptions: Applications to Emerging Settings and Scenarios

 \paragraph{Effect of network topology and asynchrony on decentralized SGD} Fully decentralized algorithms for learning should be robust to the limited availability of the clients (with clients temporarily unavailable, dropping out or joining during the execution) and limited reliability of the network (with possible message drops).
 While for the special case of generalized linear models, schemes using the duality structure could enable some of these desired robustness properties \citep{he2018cola}, for the case of deep learning and SGD this remains an open question.
 When the network graph is complete but messages have a fixed probability to be dropped, \citet{yu2018distributed} show that one can achieve convergence rates that are comparable to the case of a reliable network.
 Additional open research questions concern non-IID data distributions, update frequencies, efficient communication patterns and practical convergence time \citep{Tang2018}, as we outline in more detail below.

-Well-connected or denser networks encourage faster consensus and give better error convergence rates -- which depend on the spectral gap of the network graph -- but they incur communication delays which increase with the node degrees.
+Well-connected or denser networks encourage faster consensus and give better theoretical convergence rates, which depend on the spectral gap of the network graph.
+However, when data is IID, sparser topologies do not necessarily hurt the convergence in practice: this was analyzed theoretically in \cite{neglia2020}.
+Denser networks typically incur communication delays which increase with the node degrees.
 Most of optimization-theory works do not explicitly consider how the topology affects the runtime, that is, wall-clock time required to complete each SGD iteration. \citet{wang2019matcha} propose MATCHA, a decentralized SGD method based on matching decomposition sampling, that reduces the communication delay per iteration for any given node topology while maintaining the same error convergence speed.
 The key idea is to decompose the graph topology into matchings consisting of disjoint communication links that can operate in parallel, and carefully choose a subset of these matchings in each iteration.
 This sequence of subgraphs results in more frequent communication over connectivity-critical links (ensuring fast error convergence) and less frequent communication over other links (saving communication delays).

 The setting of decentralized SGD also naturally lends itself to asynchronous algorithms in which each client becomes active independently at random times, removing the need for global synchronization and potentially improving scalability \citep{Colin2016,Vanhaesebrouck2017,Bellet2018a,assran2019stochastic,Lian2018}.